diegocalme/ultra-query-api/README.md

 **Allows: domain names.**

 This endpoint allows you to get all the IPv4 and IPv6 addresses registered as registries in the DNS records of a domain.
+The "tagged" property is also available for this endpoint.

 **Sample request and successful response:**